supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

    > **Note**: The warning is expected because the static IP address is assigned on the platform level, rather than within the operating system.

    > **Note**: The operating system will restart automatically to complete the promotion process.
+It may take a while.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, on the **az801l06a-dc2** page, select **Connect**, from the drop-down menu, select **Bastion**.
 1. On the Bastion page, provide the following credentials, and then select **Connect**: